The Serpentine: History

 The lake formed a focal point of the 1814 celebrations which marked a century of Hanoverian rule and re-enacted the British victory at Trafalgar nine years previously, and of the 1851 Great Exhibition, with the Crystal Palace standing on its southern shore.
 Following the introduction of more stringent regulations to protect the environment in the park, the relocation of the Crystal Palace, and the construction of the nearby Albertopolis complex of museums and exhibitions, large-scale events ceased to take place on the banks of the Serpentine.
-However, it was the location for the 1977 Silver Jubilee celebrations, and a venue for the 2012 Olympics.
+However, it was the location for the 1977 Silver Jubilee Exhibition, and a venue for the 2012 Olympics.

 In the 1820s, the park was extensively redesigned by Decimus Burton.
 At the same time, John Rennie the Younger designed and oversaw the Serpentine Bridge as part of newly built West Carriage Drive bounding Hyde Park against Kensington Gardens, dividing the lake into the Serpentine (east) and the Long Water (west).